thmsgnwn/thmsgnwn/README.md

   </a>
 </p>

 <p align="center">Welcome to my GitHub profile!
-I'm Thomas Gunawan, a Fresh Graduate Computer Science passionate about JavaScript and PHP.</p>
+I'm Thomas Gunawan, a Fresh Graduate Informatics and Computer Engineering Education as Computer Science passionate about JavaScript and PHP.</p>

 ## 🚀 Skills